irfanhakim-as/mango/README.md

 - A robust API for seamless integration across diverse federated platforms
 - Crossposting support to multiple accounts with custom feed configurations
 - Streamlined post and account management for effortless maintenance
-- Containerised for a reliable and secure deployment strategy in any environment
+- Containerised in [Ubuntu](https://github.com/irfanhakim-as/mango/pkgs/container/mango) or minimal [Alpine](https://github.com/irfanhakim-as/mango/pkgs/container/mango-alpine) _flavours_ for a reliable and secure deployment strategy in any environment
 - Enables applications that serve local news from RSS feeds and real-time prayer times for multiple countries

 ## Use cases